 After being exonerated, Rev Rodrigo Assis da Silva started the process of founding All4Aid in 2017 to catalyse even more support towards refugees and asylum seekers.
 Several friends joined the project by offering prayers, encouragement, financial support and even joining as full-time workers.
-Among the latter was Danielle Aguilar, a member of Multination Church who joined All4Aid at its beginnings and would later become All4Aid’s Associate Managing Director and, together with Marv & Dawn S., act as the main catalysts of the organisation’s expansion and development.
+Among the latter was Danielle A., a member of Multination Church who joined All4Aid at its beginnings, as well as Marv & Dawn S., members of Calvary Church in Grand Rapids-MI, who acted as the main catalysts of the organisation’s expansion and development.

 (Photo: pastor’s office turned into a dormitory at Bethel IBC church).

 All4Aid is a faith-based, international, nonprofit organisation comprised of a group of friends with a calling to work together with displaced people in transit contexts: individuals and families who had to flee their homes due to war, persecution or disaster, and are on the way to a safe destination country.